The Boy in the Bubble (novel): Background

 SCID, abbreviated for severe combined immunodeficiency and dubbed 'bubble boy disease' is a birth defect where the newborn lacks T- and B-lymphocyte systems.
-This lack of immune cells causes even common infections to be frequent, often times severe and deadly.
+This lack of immune cells causes even common infections to be frequent, oftentimes severe and deadly.
 Weakened strains of bacteria and viruses used in vaccines are also ineffective and dangerous to patients with SCID due to lack of immune cells to combat the pathogens.

-The term 'bubble boy disease' is derived from the 1970's and 1980's when the story of David Vetter, a child with SCID, lived within a sterile containment for 12 years.
+The term 'bubble boy disease' is derived from the 1970s and 1980s when the story of David Vetter, a child with SCID, lived within a sterile containment for 12 years.

 Today, SCID is curable upon early diagnosis.
 SCID could be cured through a stem cell transplant, otherwise known as a bone marrow transplant.
 Stem cells from a healthy individual could be used to morph into immune cells the patient lacks, and transfused into the patient's bloodstream so the patient develops an immune system.
 This treatment is most likely to be effective the earlier the disease is diagnose, thus immediate diagnosis is crucial to curing the child.